Kyle Abbott (The Young and the Restless): Casting

 In December, it was announced that Sawyer had been let go from the role eight months after a debut.
 He made his last appearance on January 27, 2014.
 In January 2015, it was announced that Australian actor Lachlan Buchanan had been cast in the role, and he debuted on February 25, 2015.
 In October, a representative for the soap opera confirmed that Buchanan had been dropped to a recurring status, but would continue to make appearances in the role.
 In March 2016, it was revealed that after months of being on recurring, Buchanan had been dismissed from the role; he last appeared on April 26, 2016.

 In January 2018, it was announced that The Young and the Restless was "actively" working to recast the role of Kyle.
 On March 1, 2018, it was announced that Michael Mealor had been cast in the role of Kyle.
 He made his first appearance on March 29, 2018, in celebration of the soap's 45th anniversary.
 After weeks of speculation, in July 2021, Mealor announced his exit from the serial through social media.
 Mealor last aired, alongside Hunter King on August 6, 2021.

 Days later, it was reported that King and Mealor would briefly return to the show; they made their appearances for October 12 to 15, 2021.
-Mealor briefly appeared on March 15, 2022.
+Mealor briefly appeared on March 15, 2022; that same month, it was announced that he would return as a regular.
+Mealor returned on April 25, 2022.

-Later in March 2022, it was announced that Mealor would return on contract; Mealor returned on April 25, 2022.
+On January 27, 2026, it was announced Mealor would crossover to Beyond the Gates as Kyle.
+This event is scheduled to air from June 9 to June 12 of the same year.